vent555/homework/README.md

 # Task 5
-## Create an ansible playbook that deploys the service to the VM
+## Create an ansible playbook that deploys the service to the VM.